Faculty member teaching students inside of classroom at West End Day School, a special education independent school in NYC

 We take a comprehensive approach to reading, using several methods of instruction based on ability level and learning style.

 For students who are just starting to learn about reading and written language, we use Preventing Academic Failure (PAF), an Orton-Gillingham program.
-This program is one of the most effective classroom adaptations of the Orton-Gillingham method; using a multi-sensory, direct instruction approach for phonics, spelling, reading, comprehension, and writing.
-In conjunction, we also integrate Great Leaps, a supplemental program designed to increase the rate of reading and fluency.
+This program is one of the most effective classroom adaptations of the Orton-Gillingham method, using a multi-sensory, direct-instruction approach for phonics, spelling, reading, comprehension, and writing.
+In conjunction, we also integrate Heggerty, the leading provider of phonemic awareness curriculum.
+This intentional and systematic program is designed to supplement an existing reading program and orally and auditorily target pre-reading/phonological awareness skills, meaning that students are not asked to read or write during this part of reading!

 Writing

 Our writing program focuses on teaching students to write in a clear and organized way.Writing can be one of the most overwhelming subjects for many students, especially for those who struggle with executive functioning challenges, ADHD, dyslexia, learning differences, and even anxiety.
-Here at WEDS, we know students have a greater ability to tackle “the hard stuff,” such as writing, when they feel safe and understood.
-Making students feel this way is our number one priority.
+Here at WEDS, we know tackling “the hard stuff” comes with feeling safe and understood—and that’s our first priority when we approach academics.

 Using the Basic Writing Skills program, we begin with the most basic forms of writing, at the sentence level.
 From there, students learn to write paragraphs using graphic organizers and outlines to help structure their thoughts in a clear and concise way.
 We thoughtfully integrate explicit instruction on sentence construction, grammar, and the phases of writing as a way to support our students’ executive functioning needs.
 When students are ready for more creativity and open-ended asks; we move onto poetry, essays, research assignments, and short stories.

 We utilize the Spellwell curriculum for teaching reliable patterns, phonetic elements, and rules for learning around spelling.
-For direct academic vocabulary instruction, Wordly Wise allows our students to learn grade-level-appropriate words that support more successful comprehension.
+For direct academic vocabulary instruction, Wordly Wise allows our students to learn grade-level-appropriate words that help them successfully comprehend content-area texts.

 Math